Professional edition active

 There are no high-quality studies in people demonstrating that rhodiola is effective for treating any health condition.

-• Rhodiola could cause hypoglycemia, particularly in people who take antihyperglycemic drugs.
+• Rhodiola could cause hypoglycemia, particularly in people who take antihyperglycemic medications.

 • Rhodiola could reduce blood pressure, possibly causing hypotension in people who already have low blood pressure or in those taking antihypertensive medications.